MicrosoftDocs/azure-devops-docs/docs/pipelines/library/service-endpoints.md

 Along with the new service connections UI, we are introducing **Sharing of service connections across projects**.
 With this feature, service connections now become an organization level object however scoped to current project by default.
 In User permissions section, you can see **Project** and **Organization** level permissions.
 And the functionalities of administrator role are split between the two levels.

 #### Project level permissions
 The project level permissions are the user permissions with reader, user, creator and administrator roles, as explained above, within the project scope.
-You have inheritance and you can set the roles at the hub level as well as for each service connection.
+You have inheritance and you can set the roles at the hub level and for each service connection.

 The project-level administrator has limited administrative capabilities as below:
 * A project-level administrator can manage other users and roles at project scope.
 * A project-level administrator can rename a service connection, update description and enable/disable "Allow pipeline access" flag.
-* A project-level administrator can delete a service connection which removes the existence of service connection from the project.
+* A project-level administrator can delete a service connection, which removes the existence of service connection from the project.

 ![Azure Resource Manager project security](../release/media/azure-rm-endpoint/project-level-security.png)